sarahghp/data-monster/README.md

 and then you can use it like any other d3.js file you have written.

 ## Why would I use this?
 Because you love monsters.
 And data.
-And seek to find its secrets to imbibing it.
+And seek to find its secrets by imbibing it.

 Alternatively, you might be making some charts and not want to type a whole bunch of d3.js.
 You might be someone who starts chart projects by copy-pasting from an example or a previous chart.
 You might just want to throw up a prototype real fast to see what you can see.